dora-metrics/pelorus/docs/Configuration.md

 #### ConfigMap Data Values

 This exporter provides several configuration options, passed via `pelorus-config` and `committime-config` variables.
-User may define own ConfigMaps and pass to the committime exporter in a similar way.
+Users can define their own ConfigMaps and pass them to the committime exporter in a similar way.

 | Variable | Required | Explanation | Default Value |
 |---|---|---|---|